robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Named arguments with variables
 ''''''''''''''''''''''''''''''

-It is possible to use `variables`_ in named argument values.
+It is possible to use `variables`_ in both named argument names and values.
-As when using `scalar variables`_, if the value is a single variable, it is passed to the keyword as-is.
+If the value is a single `scalar variable`_, it is passed to the keyword as-is.
 This allows using any objects, not only strings, as values also when using the named argument syntax.
 For example, calling a keyword like `arg=${object}` will pass the variable `${object}` to the keyword without converting it to a string.

+If variables are used in named argument names, variables are resolved before matching them against argument names.
+This is a new feature in Robot Framework 2.8.6.

-Using variables that contain a value like `name=value` does not trigger the named argument usage.
-This is because named argument syntax requires the argument name to be written in the keyword call.
+The named argument syntax requires the equal sign to be written literally in the keyword call.
+This means that if a variable has value like `foo=bar`, it can never trigger the named argument syntax.
 This is important to remember especially when wrapping keywords into other keywords.
 If, for example, a keyword takes a `variable number of arguments`_ like `@{args}` and passes all of them to another keyword using the same `@{args}`